sbuwim/sbuwim.github.io/_pages/faqs.md

 #### How do I become a member?

 As per our [constitution](/assets/pdf/AWM_Constitution_Spring_2023.pdf), a member is defined as anyone who has attended our events at least once.
 Pretty simple!

+#### Why does this organization exist?

+The point is to create a sense of community for women and other minority students of mathematics at Stony Brook University.
+For many, it is easy to go without meeting other students like themselves within their academic activities, especially in advanced classes.
+This organization is then a place to find support where there isn't elsewhere, and hopefully to empower participants to make the most out of their education through the connections they've made here.

+But, all of that isn't to say that only these groups are welcomed.
+It is our hope that anyone feels free to enjoy our community and the activities held at the Stony Brook Women in Mathematics.